awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/spot_resilience.md

     You can learn more about the Detaching EC2 Instances from an Auto Scaling group [here](https://docs.aws.amazon.com/autoscaling/ec2/userguide/detach-instance-asg.html).

-To save time, we will use a CloudFormation template to deploy the Lambda Function that will handle EC2 Spot interruptions, and the CloudWatch event rule to catch the Spot Interruption notifications, and subscribe the Lambda Function to it.

-  1. Take some time to review the CloudFormation template and understand what will be launched.
-Then, execute the following command to deploy the template:

-    ```
-    aws cloudformation deploy --template-file spot-interruption-handler.yaml --stack-name spotinterruptionhandler --capabilities CAPABILITY_IAM
-    ```

-  1. When the CloudFormation deployment completes (under 2 minutes), open the [AWS Lambda console](https://console.aws.amazon.com/lambda/home) and click on the newly deployed Function name.

- 1. Feel free to examine the code in the Inline code editor.
+We provide you with a sample EC2 Spot Interruption handler [here](https://github.com/awslabs/ec2-spot-labs/tree/master/ec2-spot-interruption-handler) that you can easily deploy via the Serverless Application Repository.

+  1. Go o the `Available applications` section of the [Serverless Application Repository console](https://console.aws.amazon.com/serverlessrepo/home#/available-applications)

+  1. Under `Public applications` section, mark the checkbox *Show apps that create custom IAM roles or resource policies* and type `ec2-spot-interruption-handler`, then click on the application.
+You can also access the application directly clicking [this link](https://eu-west-1.console.aws.amazon.com/lambda/home?#/create/app?applicationId=arn:aws:serverlessrepo:eu-west-1:310006123715:applications/ec2-spot-interruption-handler)

+  1. Scroll to the bottom and on the `Application settings`section, leave the default settings and mark the checkbox *I acknowledge that this app creates custom IAM roles and resource policies*.
+Then click `Deploy`.

+  1. Allow a couple of minutes for the application to be deployed.
+Feel free to take this time to browse the solution details on [GitHub](https://github.com/awslabs/ec2-spot-labs/tree/master/ec2-spot-interruption-handler).

+The serverless application has configured the following resources:

+* An AWS Lambda function that receives Spot Interruption notifications, checks if the instance is part of an Auto Scaling group (and if it's been tagged with Key: `SpotInterruptionHandler/enabled` Value: `true`) and calls the [DetachInstances API](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_DetachInstances.html) of EC2 Auto Scaling to start connection draining and launch a replacement instance.
+Feel free to go to the [AWS Lambda console](https://eu-west-1.console.aws.amazon.com/lambda/home#/functions) and inspect the `SpotInterruptionHandler` function.
+* An Amazon EventBridge event rule to capture Spot Instance interruption notifications and trigger the above Lambda function.
+Feel free to go to the [Amazon EventBridge console](https://console.aws.amazon.com/events/home#/rules) to inspect the rule.
+* An IAM role for the Lambda function to be able to call the AWS API.

+If you check the Auto Scaling group instances, you will see they've been already tagged appropriately for SpotInterruptionHandler to take actions if one of its Spot Instance is interrupted (check the asg.json file and you'll see the tag there).
+At this stage, our infrastructure is ready to respond to Spot Interruptions.

-Now our infrastructure is ready to respond to Spot Interruptions by detaching Spot Instances from the Auto Scaling group when they receive a Spot interruption notification.
-We can't simulate an EC2 Spot Interruption, but we can invoke the Lambda Function with a simulation of a CloudWatch event for an EC2 Spot Instance Interruption Warning, and see the result.
+We can't simulate an actual EC2 Spot Interruption, but we can invoke the Lambda Function with a simulated EC2 Spot Instance Interruption Warning event for one of or Auto Scaling group instances, and see the result.

   1. In the top right corner of the AWS Lambda console, click the dropdown menu **Select a test event** -> **Configure test events**
   1. With **Create a new test event** selected, provide an Event name (i.e TestSpotInterruption).
 In the event text box, paste the following: